isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 Reports on how Lim transitioned into a full-time career as an artist as well as his motivations for his works—primarily the compulsion to immortalize local heritage endangered by the mechanisms of modernity—on the occasion of his 1995 exhibition entitled Moments by Lim Tze Peng.
 Includes a black-and-white photograph of Lim with one of his visual representations of 1980s Johore Street.

+- Leong, W.K.
+(2016, August 9).
+[Pioneer artist who brought scenes of old Singapore to life](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20160809-1.2.7.3.2).
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

+Reporting on Lim Tze Peng’s receiving the Meritorious Service Medal, this article provides a brief biography of the artist and updates on his activities, such as donating his paintings to his alma mater in 2014 and a retrospective exhibition in September 2016.

 * Loi, R. (2014, March 28).
-A pioneer artist’s ‘new style’ of calligraphy.
-The Business Times (Singapore).
-Retrieved from Factiva.
+[A pioneer artist’s ‘new style’ of calligraphy](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/biztimes20140328-1.2.45.4.3).
+The Business Times (Singapore), p.33.
+Retrieved from NewspaperSG.

 Reports on Lim’s current shift in primary artistic focus to calligraphy, or rather, his reinvention/appropriation of the tradition, which is showcased at the Tze Peng: Songs from the Heart exhibition.